fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Hybrid Task Cascade for Instance Segmentation.md

 # [Hybrid Task Cascade for Instance Segmentation](https://arxiv.org/pdf/1901.07518.pdf)

+**Problem**:
-**Problem**: * *Instance segmentation* is the problem of detecting and delineating each distinct object of interest appearing in an image (and labeling them in a pixel-wise manner, e.g. Person 1, Person 2 etc.).
+* *Instance segmentation* is the problem of detecting and delineating each distinct object of interest appearing in an image (and labeling them in a pixel-wise manner, e.g. Person 1, Person 2 etc.).
+In a way, instance segmentation can be interpreted as the unification of (individual) object detection and semantic segmentation.
 * Instance segmentation is hard for two reasons: firstly, visual objects are often subject to deformation, occlusion and scale changes. secondly, background clutters make object instances hard to be isolated.